GPUs

 Quick Picks

-Best overall: The NVIDIA RTX 5070 delivers RTX 4080-class performance at $549 MSRP.
-If you game at 1440p, this is the card.
+Best overall: The NVIDIA RTX 5070 delivers RTX 4080-class performance at $599-$649 street.
+If you game at 1440p, this is the card to beat.

 Best for VRAM headroom: The AMD RX 9070 XT packs 16GB GDDR6 and trades blows with the RTX 5070 in rasterization.
 Better for modded games and content creation workflows.

-Best value: The RTX 5060 Ti 16GB at $389 gets you 16GB GDDR7 and DLSS 4 — the sweet spot for 1080p and entry 1440p builds.
+Best value: The RTX 5060 Ti 16GB at $429 MSRP gets you 16GB GDDR7 and DLSS 4 in a 180W package — the sweet spot for 1080p and entry 1440p builds.

 Buying Guide

 Resolution determines budget.
-At 1080p, a $389 RTX 5060 Ti handles everything.
+At 1080p, the $429 RTX 5060 Ti handles everything at high-to-ultra settings — see our best GPUs for 1080p gaming guide for a full roundup at that tier.
 At 1440p, the RTX 5070 or RX 9070 XT hit the performance-per-dollar sweet spot.
-True 4K at max settings still demands $800+ cards not covered here.
+True 4K at max settings still demands $800+ cards not covered in this roundup.
+For a complete high-end build around the RTX 5070, see our $1,500 gaming PC build guide.
+For builders working with a tighter budget, see our best GPUs under $200 guide for the strongest entry-level options.

 Detailed Reviews